generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 There are different types of CNN models that can be found in [models](models) directory.
 The training and testing are done in PyTorch Framework.

-1. A file [models_training.py](models_training.py) is a python code for CNN model training with VGG16, GoogleNet, Resnet architectures.
+1. A file [models_training.py](models_training.py) is a python code for CNN model training with VGG16, GoogleNet, ResNet architectures.
 In order to train the model using a particular architecture type, type in terminal:

 ```bash
 $ python3 models_training.py --model help